mvonballmo/HFU_21H__JAS_20I_app/app-2024/readme.md

 ## Run

 - Open a terminal in this folder.
+- Execute `npm run client` to start the web server for the app.
 - Execute `npm run app-data` to start the data server for the app.